Kylia Tille

 Eye Color: Light blue

-Hair Color: Light auburn-blonde, styled in smooth waves or vintage curls when off-duty
+Hair Color: Light auburn-blonde, styled in sleek waves or archival curls off-duty

 Skin Color: Fair